Rubroboletus satanas: Distribution and habitat

 In the United Kingdom, this striking bolete is found only in the south of England.
 It is rare in Scandinavia, occurring primarily on a few islands in the Baltic Sea where conditions are favourable, with highly calcareous soil.
 In the eastern Mediterranean region, it has been reported from the Bar'am Forest in the Upper Galilee region of northern Israel, as well as the island of Cyprus, where it is found in association with the narrow-endemic golden oak (Quercus alnifolia).
 It has further been documented in the Black Sea and eastern Anatolia regions of Turkey, as well as Crimea and Ukraine, with its distribution possibly extending as far south as Iran.

-In the past, R. satanas had been reported from the coastal areas of California and the southeastern US, however, these sightings are instead of the closely related species Rubroboletus eastwoodiae.
+In the past, R. satanas had been reported from the United States, but these sightings are instead of the closely related species Rubroboletus eastwoodiae.

 Toxicity

-Satan's bolete is poisonous, especially if eaten raw.
-The symptoms, which are predominantly gastrointestinal in nature, include nausea, abdominal pain, violent vomiting and bloody diarrhea that can last up to six hours.
-A 2012 study on mushroom poisonings in Switzerland by Katharina M. Schenk-Jaeger and colleagues, found Rubroboletus satanas to have caused severe gastrointestinal symptoms, including recurrent vomiting and bloody diarrhea.
+This mushroom is moderately poisonous, especially if eaten raw.
+The symptoms, which are predominantly gastrointestinal in nature, include nausea, abdominal pain, and violent vomiting with bloody diarrhea that can last up to six hours.

-The toxic enzyme bolesatine has been isolated from fruiting bodies of R. satanas and implicated in the poisonings.
+The toxic enzyme bolesatine has been isolated from fruiting bodies of R. satanas and is implicated in the poisonings.
 Bolesatine is a protein synthesis inhibitor and, when given to mice, causes massive thrombosis.
 At lower concentrations, bolesatine is a mitogen, inducing cell division in human T lymphocytes.
-Muscarine has also been isolated from the fungus, but the quantities are believed to be far too small to account for its toxic effects.
+Muscarine has also been isolated from this fungus, but the quantities are believed to be far too small to cause toxic effects in humans.
 More recent studies have associated the poisoning caused by R. satanas with hyperprocalcitonemia, and classified it as a distinct syndrome among fungal poisonings.

 Controversially, English mycologist John Ramsbottom reported in 1953 that R. satanas is consumed in certain parts of Italy and the former Czechoslovakia.
 In those regions, the fungus is reportedly eaten following prolonged boiling that may neutralise the toxins, though this has never been proven scientifically.
 Similar reports exist from the San Francisco Bay Area of the United States, but probably involve a different fungus misidentified as R. satanas.
 Ramsbottom speculated that there may be a regional variation in its toxicity, and conceded that the fungus may not be as poisonous as widely reported.
-Nevertheless, R. satanas is rarely sampled casually, not least because of the putrid smell of its mature fruiting bodies, which in addition to their bright colours and blue staining, make the fungus unappealing for human consumption.
+Nevertheless, R. satanas is rarely sampled casually, not least because of the foul smell, which in addition to their bright red colour and blue staining, make this fungus unappealing for human consumption.